OrionExplorer/dcpam/README.md

 * Data Warehouse and Data Marts:
   * One or many instances of DCAM can work as Data Warehouse (extracting and processing data from disparate sources).
   * In the same time different DCPAM instances can use Data Warehouse to feed Data Marts with specific business-oriented data.
+* Access DCPAM Database with any system for analytics (Power BI, Tableau, Redash etc.).

 ### Elements yet to be covered by DCPAM
 * Caching mechanism for preconfigured queries.